7 Best Walking Shoes For Flat Feet in 2024

 Based on the test results we gathered, the Hoka Arahi 7 has earned the title of the ultimate lightweight walking shoe for flat feet.
 Although its weight is slashed, the reinforcing features of this shoe offer gentle support.

-Utilizing our digital scale, we established that Arahi 7 only weighs 9.4 oz (266g), which indicates a 9.2% drop vs. the average stability shoe.
+Utilising our digital scale, we established that Arahi 7 only weighs 9.4 oz (266g), which indicates a 9.2% drop vs. the average stability shoe.
 On our walks, the shoe did feel weightless, freeing our feet from a burdening load.

-Arahi 7 has stabilizing sidewalls and Hoka’s J-Frame technology that ensures our foot motions are aligned and centered.
+Arahi 7 has stabilising sidewalls and Hoka’s J-Frame technology that ensures our foot motions are aligned and centred.
 This aspect manifested in the rigidity of the shoe, which we found to be 64.2% stiffer than the average walking shoe.
 The substantial base of the shoe also helped us maintain our steadiness.
 We measured the midsole to be 120.7/97.5 mm in the forefoot and heel, giving us 7.2 mm extra platform widths compared to the average.

 The balanced platform ensures comfort through its height and stability through its density.
 Our durometer confirms its supportive nature, as it emerged 13.7% firmer than average.